sirselim/bootNet/README.md

 ## To do list

+  - ~~merge development script back into the main code base~~
+  - ~~add BOOTNET, JACKKNIFE and LOOCV methods to main script~~
+  - add BOOTNET, JACKKNIFE and LOOCV methods to the parallel method
   - add example data set and a decent tutorial
   - include additional quality checks
     + ~~ensure outcome is either numeric or factor~~